kerberos-io/documentation/content/hub/license/index.md

 toc: true
 ---

 Kerberos Hub is licensed through a monthly or yearly subscription.
-Depending on the
+Find more information about the licensing and features on [the Kerberos Hub landing page](https://kerberos.io/product/hub/).